-OSSE will provide training on how to use the OSSE Discipline Data Collection Template to submit complete and accurate discipline data in compliance with local and federal law.
-Trainings will be begin in October 2019 at OSSE headquarters, 1050 First St. NE, and will be announced in OSSE's weekly "LEA Look Forward" newsletter.
+OSSE will provide training during the school year on how to use the OSSE Discipline Data Collection Template to submit complete and accurate discipline data in compliance with local and federal law.
+All trainings will be announced in OSSE's weekly "LEA Look Forward" newsletter.